abdulrahman-3sf/smart-methods-journey/Web development and AI/Task 1/README.md

-💻 Personal Web Profile (Task 1)
+## 💻 Personal Web Profile (Task 1)

-This task is a simple, fully responsive personal profile website built using HTML and CSS.
+This task is a simple, fully responsive personal profile website built using **HTML** and **CSS**.
 It showcases my:

-Name, title, and location
+- ✅ Name, title, and location

-About me section
+- 🧠 About me section

-Skills and programming languages
+- 💡 Skills and programming languages

-Work experience
+- 🧑‍💼 Work experience

-Education history
+- 🎓 Education history

-Certifications and awards
+- 📜 Certifications and awards

-Contact information with links to LinkedIn and GitHub
+- 📬 Contact information with links to **LinkedIn** and **GitHub**

-📁 Files:
+### 📁 Files Included:
-index.html — The main HTML file that structures the content.
+- `index.html` — The main HTML file that structures the content.

-styles.css — The stylesheet that handles layout, colors, fonts, responsiveness, and hover effects.
+- `styles.css` — The stylesheet that handles layout, colors, fonts, responsiveness, and hover effects.